MinnPost/minnpost-template/README.md

 ## Templates

-* `template-application`: This is a template for pieces that are full applications.
-This is subjective.
+* `template-application`: This is a template for pieces that are full applications (which is subjective).

 ## Creating a project from a template